EZ-Robotics/EZ-Template/ez-template-docs/docs/auton_functions.md

 ### toggle_auto_drive()
 Enables/disables the drive from moving in autonomous.
 This is useful for debugging and checking PID variables.

-True enables, false disables.
+`toggle` true enables the drive, false disables the drive
 <Tabs
   groupId="examples14"
   defaultValue="proto"